ansel-z/CX4240-Cancer-Cell-Classfication-Project/index.md

 </p>

 ### K-Nearest Neighbor
-For our KNN classifier, we used cross validation to optomize the hyperparameter K. The K value with the highest mean accuracy was 30.
+For our KNN classifier, we used cross validation to optimize the hyperparameter K. The K value with the highest mean accuracy was 30.

 <img align="center" src="Figures/KNN_PCA6_wide.PNG">